Xiaojia-Wang/xiaojia-wang.github.io/research.md

 categories: media
 ---

-## Doctoral Research
+## Microscale Fluid--Structure Interactions

 Microscale fluid-structure interactions (FSIs) have aroused the attention of the scientific community because internal flows in compliant micro-conduits are often encountered in microfluidics.
 Although previous studies investigated the microscale FSIs from various perspectives, a unified understanding of the physics is lacking.
-My doctoral research aims to put forward a general theoretical framework for Newtonian fluids flowing through compliant micro-conduits.
-I have constructed a **reduced one-dimensional (1D) model**, with which, I have analyzed the **steady responses**, the **nonlinear dyanmics** and the **stabilities** of such microsystems, providing new insights into the physics of FSIs at the microscale.
+Our research aims to put forward a general theoretical framework for Newtonian fluids flowing through compliant micro-conduits.
+We have constructed a **reduced one-dimensional (1D) model**, with which, we have analyzed the **steady responses**, the **nonlinear dyanmics** and the **stabilities** of such microsystems, providing new insights into the physics of FSIs at the microscale.

 ### 1. Inertialess flow in compliant microchannel: nonlinear flow rate-pressure drop relation